OSIRIS-APEX

 OCAMS Instrument Scientist

 Bashar Rizk is the instrument scientist for OCAMS, OSIRIS-APEX's primary scientific imaging system.
 His main responsibility is overseeing OCAMS operation to ensure it produces valid data.
 He has worked as an applied physicist in a university research and development setting for over 40 years.
-Thirty-five of those years have been at the University of Arizona Lunar and Planetary Laboratory, working on spacecraft and remote sensing system design, development, test, calibration, planning and operations, as well as data processing and analysis.
+Thirty-five of those years have been at the University of Arizona Lunar and Planetary Laboratory, working on spacecraft and remote sensing system design, development, testing, calibration, planning and operations, as well as data processing and analysis.

 Image